 Basin is a very small town located in the state of Wyoming.
 With a population of 1,311 people and just one neighborhood, Basin is the 47th largest community in Wyoming.

-The armed forces are a huge part of the life in Basin, employing 6.21% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Transportation and Retail industries employ 15.56% and 14.63% of the civilian workforce, respectively.
+6.21% of the workforce is employed in the armed forces, making the military a huge focus of life in Basin.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Transportation and Retail industries respectively employ 15.56% and 14.63% of the civilian workforce.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Basin has relatively fewer families with younger children, and/or college students.
 Combined, this makes Basin a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.